-We surveyed local agents and found that the average real estate commission in South Dakota is 5.66%, which is higher than the national average of 5.49%.
+Our December 2023 survey of local agents found that the average real estate commission in South Dakota is 5.49%, which is about equal to the national average of 5.49%.
 Calculate your estimated commission in South Dakota.

 There are usually two real estate agents involved in the real estate transactions of a home sale:

 - The seller's agent (also called the listing agent), who represents the home seller

 - The buyer's agent, who represents the person buying the home

 Based on our research, the average real estate commission paid in South Dakota for listing agents is 2.83% of the final home price and 2.66% for buyer's agents, for a total of 5.49%.

 Real estate commission calculator for South Dakota

 Use this commission calculator to estimate how much you'll pay in realtor fees when you sell your home in South Dakota.
 Enter an estimate of your home's sale price, and see how much you'll pay at different commission rates.